Qatar Tourism showcases cruise sector growth at Seatrade Cruise Europe 2025

 The gathering provided a platform to strengthen industry connections, explore partnership opportunities, and highlight Qatar’s authentic hospitality and cultural experiences.

-Further activities included a networking lunch hosted by TUI Cruises on September 13, attended by representatives from Qatar Tourism and Mwani, as well as a site visit to Hamburg Cruise Centre Altona for Qatari government stakeholders to exchange operational insights.
+Further activities included a networking lunch hosted by TUI Cruises on 13 September, attended by representatives from Qatar Tourism and Mwani, as well as a site visit to Hamburg Cruise Center Altona for Qatari government stakeholders to exchange operational insights.

-Qatar is preparing for the start of the 2025-2026 cruise season this November, which will feature 73 scheduled cruise calls, including four maiden calls to Doha Port.
-The 2024-2025 season closed on a strong note with 87 calls, a 19 percent increase on the previous season, and more than 396,000 visitors, reflecting a 5 percent year-on-year growth.
+Qatar is preparing for the start of the 2025/2026 cruise season this November, which will feature 73 scheduled cruise calls, including four maiden calls to Doha Port.
+The 2024/2025 season closed on a strong note with 87 calls, a 19% increase on the previous season, and more than 396,000 visitors, reflecting a 5% year-on-year growth.

+This momentum underscores Doha Port’s role as a key regional hub, enhanced by the state-of-the-art Grand Cruise Terminal, and reaffirms Qatar’s commitment to delivering world-class visitor experiences in line with Qatar National Vision 2030.

+By working closely with government entities and private stakeholders, Qatar Tourism continues to enhance the cruise visitor journey by streamlining entry procedures, strengthening facilities, and ensuring every guest enjoys the very best of Qatar’s hospitality.